MG1 Guidelines for miners: mining approval processes in South Australia (PDF 1.3 MB)

 These guidelines have been produced to assist licensees in the preparation and submission of the required statutory reports and to ensure integrity of data and compliance with the Mineral Resources Division's policies.

 The holder of an extractive mineral lease or the owner of a private mine is responsible for rehabilitaion of that lease or mine.
 Contributions from a specified proportion of the royalty paid on each tonne of quarry product sold are paid to the extractive areas rehabilitation fund (EARF).
-EARF is administered by the Department of State Development's Mineral Resources Division and provides a mechanism to fund certain rehabilitation activities on extractive mineral sites.
+EARF is administered by the Department for Energy and Mining and provides a mechanism to fund certain rehabilitation activities on extractive mineral sites.

 All mining, petroleum and geothermal operations (other than exploration) that involve the clearance of native vegetation must be undertaken in accordance with a management plan that the Native Vegetation Council is confident will result in a significant environmental benefit.

-These guidelines discuss the Department of State Development's Mineral Resources Division policies and procedures regarding ERAs, outline the predefined set of assessment criteria against which applications over an ERA will be assessed, and the competitive process for applying for an ERA.
+These guidelines discuss the Department for Energy and Mining policies and procedures regarding ERAs, outline the predefined set of assessment criteria against which applications over an ERA will be assessed, and the competitive process for applying for an ERA.

-A condition of the approval given for proposed drilling for minerals in South Australia is that mineral exploration licence holders provide the Department of State Development's Mineral Resources Division with geological samples obtained during the course of operations.
+A condition of the approval given for proposed drilling for minerals in South Australia is that mineral exploration licence holders provide the Department for Energy and Mining with geological samples obtained during the course of operations.

 These guidelines provide advice on sample selection, quantities required, labelling and accompanying information that is required.